sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/dns-in-detail.md

 ## Task 4: Making A Request

-When you make a DNS request, the following steps occur:
+When a DNS request is made, the following steps occur:
 1. The computer checks its cache to see if the address has been looked up recently.
 If the address is not in the cache, a request to the computer's Recursive DNS Server is made.
-2. The Recursive DNS Server, usually provided by an ISP, checks its cache for the address. to send back to the computer.
-If the address is not in the cache, then root servers are used.
+2. The recursive DNS server, usually provided by an ISP, checks its cache for the address. to send back to the computer.
+If the address is not in the cache, then root servers are queried.
 3. The root server directs the computer to the correct Top Level Domain Server.
 4. The TLD server holds records for where to find the authortative server, or nameserver, to answer the DNS request.
 5. The authoritative server is responsible for storing the DNS records for a particular domain name.
-THe DNS record may also be sent back to the Recursive DNS server in order to be cached for a certain amount time, specified by the record's time to live (TTL) value.
+THe DNS record may also be sent back to the Recursive DNS server in order to be cached for a certain amount time, specified by the record's time-to-live (TTL) value.

 <details>